More families will be able to use the Waterford Upstart program at home this year

 (Helena, MT) June 22, 2021 — For the second year, Montana families can prepare their children for kindergarten at home, at no cost.
 Montana is one of five states without a state funded early education option, so the United States Department of Education awarded the nonprofit organization Waterford.org an Education Innovation and Research (EIR) Expansion Grant to see if Waterford Upstart could be a solution for Montana families.

 Waterford Upstart is an in-home, early education program that prepares 4-year-old children for kindergarten.
 Families are given the tools they need to be their child’s first and most influential teachers, including a computer and internet at no cost.
 The program provides positive parent-child interactions while delivering personalized, online instruction that is fun and engaging for 15 minutes a day, 5 days a week.
 Families are also given a family coach and tips to continue engaging their children offline.
-On average, 92% of children who participate in Waterford Upstart are ready for kindergarten—compared to a 65% average nationwide and 48% for low-income children.
+On average, 92% of children who participate in Waterford Upstart are ready for kindergarten—compared to a 65% average nationwide and 48% for under-resourced children.

 Early results show Montana children who graduated from Waterford Upstart last month saw great improvement.
 Through the first 26 weeks of the 2020–2021 pilot program, the average overall reading score for students was 83.79.
 A score of 80 or higher within the Waterford Early Reading Program represents mastery.
 Additionally, 83.5% of students taking part in Waterford Upstart’s Early Math and Science program had an overall math and science score of 80 or higher.